 The price has gone down a bit since I reviewed it last – it’s now RRP $499 in Australia and is stocked at Target and Harvey Norman and other places as well.
 You can also find it online at Amazon and eBay.
 Make sure you’re getting the right model though – the 6000 looks very similar but doesn’t have the infinity bulb so the light needs replacing!

-This product was provided for review, which did not affect my opinion.
+This product was provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.